Rights of Way - Responsible Users

 Many byways in Essex tend to be rather scratchy so if your pride and joy is still bright and shiny check with the trip organiser (usually the Rights of Way Officer) to see if the route can be modified to avoid the scratchy lanes.
 If you are in any doubt at all or have questions please contact the RoW Officer.

 These trips are perfect for families and individuals alike, even dogs are welcome.
 We look forward to seeing members old and new on future trips.
 Oh, and don’t forget your camera!
-Book in Here
+Booking forms will be published monthly before each laning trip - check out the next event in the laning news posts on the left.

 We are members of the Essex Parish Paths Partnership (P3) an organisation that brings together users of local rights of way to maintain and monitor the use of the lanes, and The Conservation Volunteers who support conservation in the countryside among other projects.
 We are fortunate that in Essex County Council we have an enlightened highways authority that understands the needs of all users of unsurfaced rights of way and works to keep Byways open for us to use.
 We attend special interest groups, with ramblers, horse riders and representatives of other user groups to agree the best approach to regulating use of lanes to minimise damage, and encouraging considerate use of the lanes.
 We have a presence on the Essex Local Access Forum a statutory body that provides advice and guidance to Essex Highways on all matters of countryside access.